Woman fed liquor, gangraped; Five, including husband nabbed

-Thiruvananthapuram, June 5 (PTI): In a shocking incident, a 25-year-old woman was allegedly forced to drink liquorby her husband and gang-raped by four of his friends in front of their five year-old child near here.
-All of them were arrested on Friday, a day after the incident, police said.
+(Eds: rpting after change in 2nd para) Thiruvananthapuram, June 5 (PTI): In a shocking incident, a 25-year-old woman was allegedly forced to drink liquor by herhusband and gang-raped by four of his friends in front of their five year-old child near here.
+All of them were taken into custody RPT taken into custody on Friday, a day after the incident, police said.

 The child is suspected to have beaten up by the accused.
 The Kerala State Women's Commission has on its own registered a case into the rape.